This post contains affiliate links.

 No rule says fruit can’t make its way onto the list!
 One site recommends making a little fruit salsa or dip that will provide a sweet and tangy contrast to your lamb.
 If you enjoy sweet and spicy, you might even consider creating a mango-chili or watermelon-chili jelly or dip to go along with your lamb.
 You won’t be disappointed!

-For more ideas and suggestions, you can go either hereOpens in a new tab. or hereOpens in a new tab.!
+For more ideas and suggestions, you can go either here or here!

 What to do With Leftovers

 It is not uncommon at catered events for there to be a lot of leftover food.
 The company catering for you may or may not allow for the leftovers to be given away, but if possible, try to either distribute the leftovers or take them home yourself.
 This will limit waste.
-The only question is, what do you do with all that leftover lambOpens in a new tab.?
+The only question is, what do you do with all that leftover lamb?

 If you have a lot of leftover meat, you might consider throwing it into a bold and savory lamb stew.
 Most recipes tend to ask for lamb shoulder specifically, but any kind of lamb you have on hand should suit your needs just fine.
 Chop up the lamb, throw in some carrots and potatoes, and you’ll have a lovely and comforting lamb stew on your hands.